-Known around the world for its famous Terracotta Warriors, which is a UNESCO World Heritage Site, Xian is well and truly on the radar for most visitors to China.
+Known around the world for its famous Terracotta Warriors, which is a UNESCO World Heritage Site and a stunning China landmark, Xian is well and truly on the radar for most visitors to China.
 Other Xian attractions include the culture and architecture in Xian’s Muslim quarter, temples and towers.

 The capital of China’s first emperor is a fascinating city to visit and one of the top places to visit in China.
 Xian is the capital of Shaanxi province and one of China’s ancient capitals.
 Here are a few Xian attractions to put on your bucket list.

 1- Xian Tang Dynasty Show

 The Tang Dynasty Emperor strides ceremoniously down the aisle in his black gold-trimmed robe.
 Gorgeous concubines dressed in flowing gowns trail behind him.

 As he walks past my table at the front of the hall, I feel like I should drop to the ground with my head pressed to the floor.

 1400 years ago when Xi’an was the capital of the Tang Dynasty, my head would have been certainly been chopped off for not showing the Emperor proper respect.

 The Emperor is a performer in the Tang Dynasty Song & Dance Troupe, a dinner show with a slickly choreographed routine where dancers in bright costumes leap and twirl on the stage with acrobatic flair.